jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-rods.md

 To model the spatial mechanics of elongated bacteria [\[3\]](#references), we represent them as a collection of auxiliary vertices $\\{\\vec{v}\_i\\}$ which are connected by springs in ascending order.
-Furthermore, we assume that the cells are flexible described by their stiffness property.
+Furthermore, we assume that the cells are flexible described by their curvature property.
 A force $\vec{F}$ interacting between cellular agents determines the radius (thickness) of the rods and an attractive component can model adhesion between cells.